 - (i) The Council will introduce orders regulating parking as appropriate to meet local needs as outlined above. - (ii) The Council will enforce parking regulations fairly, lawfully and without discrimination.
-All Civil Enforcement Officers are trained to a required standard in the legislation governing parking activities and in Council policies and values, and will operate in accordance with a standard handbook. - (iii) Enforcement can take place at any time and on any day depending on the hours of control of specific parking regulations.
-Enforcement will also take place if on street parking contraventions have been highlighted by members of the public, these will be placed on the "Hot Spot" list, the CEO's will then target these areas as appropriate. - (iv) Enforcement of regulations will focus on achievement of objectives relating to road safety (including safety of pedestrians at school premises), traffic movement, loading/unloading requirements, and proper use of priority parking places, turnover at commercial centres, nuisance, environmental factors and special events. - (v) It is not the policy of this Council to clamp and remove vehicles; although there are legal powers in place to do so.
+All Civil Enforcement Officers will have been trained to a high and similar standard in the legislation governing parking activities and in Council policies and values, and will operate in accordance with a standard handbook. - (iii) Enforcement can take place at any time and on any day depending on the hours of control of specific parking regulations. - (iv) Enforcement of regulations will focus on achievement of objectives relating to road safety (including safety of pedestrians at school premises), traffic movement, loading/unloading requirements, and proper use of priority parking places, turnover at commercial centres, nuisance, environmental factors and special events. - (v) It is not the policy of this Council to clamp and remove vehicles, although the legal powers are in place to do so.
 Any such action on-street would require the consent of Hampshire County Council, on whose behalf Fareham Borough Council is acting.
 There are powers to do so for persistent offenders with 3 or more Penalty Charge Notices under TMA. - (vi) Where the driver of a vehicle is relying on a blue disabled Person's Badge for exemption from parking regulations, it is the policy of Fareham Borough Council to issue a Penalty Charge Notice (PCN) if the badge is not displayed correctly.
-If a challenge is received regarding a PCN each case will be considered on its own merits.
-This course of action reinforces the need for disabled badge holders to use and display the blue badge and clock correctly, and avoids misunderstanding at a later date. - (vii) The primary task of the Civil Enforcement Officers (Parking) is to assist the motorist in parking in compliance with the regulations, whilst keeping the Borough free from congestion and highway obstruction. - (viii) It is Council policy to pursue debt incurred by non-payment of penalty charges within the current legislation, which includes registration of the debt at the County Court and obtaining a warrant of execution for recovery action by Court Enforcement Officers (certified bailiffs), this will inevitably incur extra costs.

-(ix) The Parking Enforcement Service will aim to be as open and fair as possible and will review its policies, procedures and practices at regular intervals, which will be available to the public for consultation at any time.
+If an appeal is received regarding a PCN each case will be considered on its own merits.
+This course of action reinforces the need for disabled badge holders to use and display the blue badge and clock correctly, and avoids misunderstanding at a later date. - (vii) The primary task of the Civil Enforcement Officers is to assist the motorist in parking in compliance with the regulations, whilst keeping the Borough free from congestion and highway obstruction. - (viii) It is Council policy to pursue debt incurred by non-payment of penalty charges within the current legislation, which includes registration of the debt at the County Court and obtaining a warrant of execution for recovery action by Court Enforcement Officers (certified bailiffs), this will inevitably incur extra costs. - (ix) The Parking Enforcement Service will aim to be as open and fair as possible and will review its policies, procedures and practices at regular intervals, which will be available to the public for consultation at any time.
 This will also include reports of the income and expenditure as well as the Penalty Charge Notice, issues and cancellation statistics.